Dr. Jennifer Dalmas

 He directs, arranges for, and oversees the SFA electric guitar ensemble.
 This unique ensemble performs repertoire from the Renaissance, Baroque and Classical eras as well as jazz standards and contemporary rock.

 Greer maintains an active freelance performance schedule in the East Texas area and has performed with Eddie Daniels, Carlos Fontana, Dennis Dotson, Bobby Shew, Chris Brubeck, the vocal quartet The Diamonds, The Tom Houston Big Band and the late Darrell Holt big band Just Friends.
 He has recorded four CDs, two as leader, "Shades of Blue/On the Edge" and "Shades of Blue/Jazz Divas."
 He also has appeared on "An East Texas Christmas" Volume I and Volume II, recorded and produced by the Mixing Room.

-Alba Madrid is the director of the Music Preparatory Division in the School of Music and has more than 10 years of experience teaching elementary, middle, high school and college level students.
+Alba Madrid is the director of the Music Preparatory Division in the School of Music and has been teaching at the elementary, middle, high school and college level since 2006.